Jorge Sampaio

 Jorge Fernando Branco de Sampaio (/pt-PT/; 18 September 1939 – 10 September 2021) was a Portuguese lawyer and politician who was the president of Portugal from 1996 to 2006.
 Sampaio was a member of the Socialist Party, a party which he led between 1989 and 1992.
 He served as the Mayor of Lisbon from 1990 to 1995 and High-Representative for the United Nations' Alliance of Civilizations between 2007 and 2013.

-Sampaio was an opponent to the dictatorship of Estado Novo.
-He participated in the student crisis in the 1960s and worked as a lawyer for political prisoners.
-During his presidency, Portugal relinquished its last colony, Macau, to China.
-Sampaio also played an important role in the 1999 East Timorese crisis.
+Sampaio was an opponent of the Estado Novo dictatorship, participated in the student movement of the 1960s, and played an active role in the political movements that led to the Carnation Revolution of April 25, 1974.
+Subsequently, he worked as a lawyer for political prisoners.

+As president of Portugual, he used international diplomacy to raise the profile of the cause of Timor-Leste, supported the 1999 referendum and used Portugal's diplomatic channels to champion Timorese freedom during this transition as he sought to foster peace in the country.
+He was present during the transition and formal independence in 2002, and paid a historic visit to the country in 2000.
+Sampaio oversaw the handover of Macau to China, after a 442 years of Portuguese rule; two months after his re-election, he was confronted with the collapse of the Entre-os-Rios bridge in March 2001.

 Early life

-Sampaio was born in Lisbon on 18 September 1939 into a jewish middle-class family.
-The Sampaio family lived in the United States and the United Kingdom for some years due to the professional activity of his father Arnaldo Sampaio (1908–1984), a physician who was recognized for promoting the National Vaccination Program.
-Jorge Sampaio's mother was Fernanda Bensaúde Branco (1908–2000), daughter of Sara Bensliman Bensaúde, who was a Sephardi Jew from Morocco and died in 1976.
-Sampaio's maternal grandfather Fernando Augusto Branco (1880–1940) was an officer of the Portuguese Navy and later served as Foreign Minister of Portugal, and his maternal great-granduncle was the businessman José Bensaúde (1835–1922).
-Sampaio did not consider himself a Jew and was agnostic.
+Sampaio was born in born into a liberal middle-class family in Lisbon on 18 September 1939.
+He was the eldest son of Fernanda Bensaúde Branco (1908-2000), a Lisbon native and private English teacher, and António Arnaldo de Carvalho Sampaio (1908-1984), a native of Guimarães, a physician specializing in Public Health and a major promoter of the National Vaccination Program.
+The Sampaio family lived in the United States and the United Kingdom for some years due to the professional activity of his father.
+His maternal grandmother, Sara Bensliman Bensaúde, belonged to a Sephardic family, who came from Morocco and settled in Portugal in the early 19th century.
+She converted to Catholicism and married Sampaio's maternal grandfather Fernando Augusto Branco (1880–1940), an officer of the Portuguese Navy and Foreign Minister of Portugal.
+Sampaio's maternal great-granduncle was the businessman José Bensaúde (1835–1922).
+Sampaio considered himself neither Jewish nor Catholic; he was an agnostic.
 (Note: *Jerusalem Post: I understand that you have Jewish ancestry in your family.
 What is your personal connection to the Jewish people?
 Do you consider yourself to be a Jew?.